ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

     NEED_GSSD=no
     ~~~

-    Notice that I've set the `NEED_` parameters as `no`, disabling certain daemons that won't be used in this guide's PVE setup.
+    Notice how is set the `NEED_` parameters as `no`, disabling certain daemons not used in this guide's PVE setup.

-3. There's also a unit loaded in systemd which offers nfs client services.
+3. There is also a unit loaded in systemd which offers nfs client services.
 Let's disable it:

     ~~~sh
     $ sudo systemctl disable --now nfs-client.target